email-charter/email-charter.github.io/index.md

 Use crisp, muddle-free sentences.
 If the email has to be longer than [five sentences](http://five.sentenc.es/), ensure the first provides the primary reason for writing.
 Avoid strange fonts and colours.

+Use these [plain English](https://www.kent.ac.uk/guides/plain-english) tips to save others time AND make your communication more effective.

+> TOOL: [Hemingway Editor](https://hemingwayapp.com) – Helps you identify passive voice, lengthy sentences, and complex words.

 ### 7. Stop Open-Ended Questions
 It isn't helpful to send four long paragraphs followed by "Thoughts?".
 Even well-intended but open questions like "How can I help?" may not be that helpful.
 Email generosity requires simplifying easy-to-answer questions.
 > "Can I help best by a) calling, b) visiting or c) staying out of it?!"